chrisgdouglas/game-key-libary/README.md

 * Quickly get all relevant data for the game
 * Track if you have played the game or not
 * Track your gaming expenditures
-* Have the application choose an unplayed game for you to play next.
+* Have the application choose an un-played game for you to play next.

 ### How do I get set up? ###